 - Cancel magazine subscriptions, sometimes they become clutter and you may feel obligated to read it.

-- Buy clothing that will work with all your colors in your wardrobe, less clothing, less money spent.
+- Buy clothing that will work with all the colors in your wardrobe, less clothing, and less money spent.

 - Meet friends for dinner at a restaurant once a week for date night.
 No one has to cook and you get one night off from planning a meal.

 - Stop getting newspaper delivery, you can see the news on TV or on the Internet.

 - Go for walks and listen to audible books, they are free at your local library, typically.

 - Pay off your house as quickly as possible.

 - Practice planting a garden, it’s so relaxing when you dig into the earth God gave us to grow our own food.

 I have worked since I was 7 or 8 years old, cleaning houses, babysitting, being a mom, and working at corporations, I owned my own mortgage company, and now I want to enjoy life, what about you?
 Thanks again for storing food storage, water, and all the necessities to be prepared for the unexpected.
 Please enjoy life, you deserve it.